toporowska/db-election-project/README.md

 # election
 This is the final project of Data Bases course I took.
+The main application is written in python and data base is created and used with SQL/pgSQL.

 The task was to write a program to manage student council elections.
 The db.py pile creates a database and uploads made up data for testing.
 The app.py file starts the application in the terminal.